MihaelaDoran/Manual-Testing-Portofolio/README.md

 ### 1.7 Test Completion <br>
 - the exit criteria were met and satisfied
-- the traceability matrix was generated and can be found
+- the traceability matrix was generated and can be found [here](https://github.com/MihaelaDoran/Manual-Testing-Portofolio/blob/main/Final%20Project/Jira%20and%20Zephyr%20Reports/Traceability_Matrix.xlsx)
+- test execution chart was generated, the final report shows that a number 12 tests have failed out of a total of 42
+- a number of 42 test cases were planned for execution and all of them were executed <br>

+## 2 API Section <br>
+API tests were executed in Postman.
+The collection can be found [here](https://github.com/vdespa/introduction-to-postman-course/blob/main/simple-books-api.md) and the JSON file with the collection of requests can be found